jayinai/ml-interview/README.md

 **How it works**

-Boosting builds on weak learners, and in a iterative fashion.
+Boosting builds on weak learners, and in an iterative fashion.
 In each iteration, a new learner is added, while all existing learners are kept unchanged.
 All learners are weighted based on their performance (e.g., accuracy), and after a weak learner is added, the data are re-weighted: examples that are misclassified gain more weights,